sana11jan/www-project-ai-maturity-assessment/DRAFT/content/10_Governance/00_index.md

 * **Enforces “shift-left” accountability** – Requirements are embedded in data pipelines, model cards, and CI/CD gates, not bolted on after deployment.
 * **Drives measurable improvement** – Continuous metrics expose blind spots, inform investment, and demonstrate due diligence to auditors and regulators.

-By assessing maturity against the Governance pillar, organisations can chart a clear, incremental path from **ad-hoc experimentation** to **institutionalised, trustworthy AI**—unlocking innovation while safeguarding users, regulators, and the business itself.# Governance
+By assessing maturity against the Governance pillar, organisations can chart a clear, incremental path from **ad-hoc experimentation** to **institutionalised, trustworthy AI**—unlocking innovation while safeguarding users, regulators, and the business itself.